huggingface/transformers/docs/source/usage.rst

     for token in top_5_tokens:
         print(sequence.replace(tokenizer.mask_token, tokenizer.decode([token])))

-This should print five sequences, with the top 5 tokens predicted by the model:
+This prints five sequences, with the top 5 tokens predicted by the model:

 ::